 I know this kind of thing is private and personal so I created a short, anonymous survey.
 If you’ve had a sterilization procedure yourself, please take a moment to fill it out.
 If you know of anyone who’s had one, send them the link!
 I’d appreciate it so much.
 OR just respond to this email and tell me your story!

 Any information will be folded into an essay on the topic.
 I don’t know what the angle is yet, but an ulterior motive is to acknowledge and discuss a procedure I suspect many of us don’t know much about.
 At least I didn’t.

 I’m excited to see how this new project develops, and grateful for any support along the way.
 Stay tuned for more in 2020!

 This essay wrecked me.
 A successful women writer copes with a violent (ex)-husband who is not a successful writer.
 Even when women achieve success, men are there looming, ready to knock us down.

 I’m enjoying Olivia Waite’s historical f/f romance The Lady’s Guide to Celestial Mechanics.
 I’m about half way through and overall things going pretty well so now I’m wondering if/what terrible drama is about to happen!

 I’m revamping Humdrum in February and moving operations in-house, which is a fancy way of saying the newsletter is moving from Substack to Squarespace.
 Basically this just means the newsletter might look a little different.
 And if you know anyone who’s interested in these random little essays I send out every few weeks, direct them to my new sign-up page.
 Please and thank you!

 About this newsletter

-Humdrum is written by Christina Brandon, who has no more work travel planned this year.
+Humdrum is written by Christina Brandon, a lover of beginnings.
 Purchase her memoir Failing Better anywhere you want, including Amazon.
 Connect with her by replying to this email or jumping on Twitter or Instagram.
 And tell friends to subscribe!